Last Updated on

 Turning a blog into a business that sells merchandise

 If you are an authority in your niche, you could self-publish books on Amazon and promote it to your readers.
 For a business audience, surveys and research reports are excellent downloadables to sell.

 Make a blog selling consulting services

-Sell software apps
+Sell software apps as a blog business

 This is one of the most profitable strategies to grow your blog.
 Readers of your site may require specific software applications to help them in their area of interest.
 Building tools to serve your reader helps in turning them into a loyal subscriber while also establishing an additional revenue channel.

 You should, however, note that paid customers require a certain level of tech support from the seller.
 If this is not something you can offer, you may instead look at providing free tools to your subscribers.
 This is equally valuable since free tools are a fantastic source of organic backlinks.
 This improves your SEO and thus brings more visitors to your website.